-Covid19 has seen massive increases of people getting online and trying to set up some means of earning an income.
-I have had people contact me asking about buying domain names cheap, and also, asking about hosting and email
+I have had people contact me asking the best place for buying domain names cheap, also, asking about hosting and email.
+All due to Covid.

 Is Buying Domain Names a Good Investment

 The short answer is yes.
 If you know what you are doing.

 If it is keyword friendly and relates to your business, then it is part of the goodwill value of your business.
 Just like real estate.

 So, like a brick-and-mortar business, it can become quite valuable.
 If the name is affiliated with your business of course.
 More on this later.

 The First of our 4 Domain Name Providers

 For everything you hear about Google, you may not know they sell domain names.
 Their domains are not available in every country though.
 A list of countries where this service of Googles is available includes all those below.

 Google only started offering domains in 2015.
 However one important thing separating Google from other domain name providers is, Google does not offer hosting.

 You can purchase hosting here and use the Google Domains interface to point your domain to your hosting service.